Cross Section Diagram

 Here you see a cross section cutaway diagram of a corner showing how the corners are screwed together after the glue is dry.
 One screw is high on the side and the cross screw is lower.

-The next step is to set up the top sides on your work suface where they will sit after being glued.
-Work on a well lit flat surface large enough to hold your work comfortable and give you room to move around it freely.
-Clamp the top sides snugly in position to get an accurate measurement.
+The next step is to set up the top sides on your work surface where they will sit after being glued.
+Work on a well lit flat surface large enough to hold your work comfortably and give you room to move around it freely.
+Clamp the top sides snugly in position without the panel in place to get an accurate measurement.
 You need to measure straight across the table top to get the size to cut your playing surface panel.
 Add 3/8" to that measurement and double-check in both directions.
-This is the finished size to cut your panel to.
+This is the finished size to cut your panel.
 Make sure the topsides are going to fit together the way they should before proceeding.
 Check to see that the dadoes meet on each inside corner or you will have trouble fitting the topsides together properly.
-Make sure the panel fits nicely inside the dadoes before you add the glue.
+Make sure the panel fits nicely inside the dadoes, snug, but not tight.
+After measuring, unclamp the top.
+The sides are now ready to begin sanding and finishing.

 corner closeup